Stochastic versus Deterministic in Stochastic Gradient Descent: Numerical Experiments

-The algorithm is run with these two step sizes, and the results are shown in Fig. \ref{pic:compare}.

-The hollow-circle blue curve corresponds to $\eta_1$, and the solid-circle green curve corresponds to $\eta_2$.
-The vertical axis represents the error $\tfrac{\|\mathbf{x}_k-\mathbf{x}^*\|_2}{\|\mathbf{x}_1-\mathbf{x}^*\|_2}$, and the horizontal axis records the iteration number.
-In the early stage of the iterations, each curve decays approximately linearly, which reveals a linear convergence phase.
-As the iterations proceed, each curve flattens out towards to an almost horizontal line, showing that the error no longer decreases and the algorithm has entered a neighborhood of the minimizer.
-These match Theorem \ref{thm:1} and Corollary \ref{cor:1}.
+We compare these two step sizes in \Cref{pic:compare}.
+The hollow-circle blue curve and the solid-circle green curve correspond to $\eta_1$ and $\eta_2$, respectively.
+We plot the relative error $\tfrac{\|\boldsymbol{x}_k-\boldsymbol{x}^*\|_2}{\|\boldsymbol{x}_1-\boldsymbol{x}^*\|_2}$ over iterations.
+Each curve initially shows linear decay, confirming linear convergence.
+As the iterations proceed, each curve flattens out to an almost horizontal line, showing that the error no longer decreases and the algorithm has entered a neighborhood of the minimizer.
+These match \Cref{thm:1} and \Cref{cor:1}.

-When $L_h$ is large, the first two subplots in Fig. \ref{pic:compare} show that the linear part of the hollow-circle blue curve is steeper than the solid-circle green curve.
-Hence the linear convergence rate is higher with $\eta_1$, in agreement with Corollary \ref{cor:3}.
+When $L_h$ is large, the first two subplots in \Cref{pic:compare} show that the linear part of the hollow-circle blue curve is steeper than the solid-circle green curve.
+Hence the linear convergence rate is higher with $\eta_1$, in agreement with \Cref{thm:our_faster}.
 The proposed step size takes advantage of the sufficient strong convexity provided by the DG-term and therefore attains faster convergence.
-When $L_h = 25$, namely $L_h \approx L_F$, we have $\tfrac{2}{n}\sum_{i=1}^{n} L_i^2 = 1275.233$ (rounded to the nearest thousandth) and $\lambda^2 = L_h^2 = 625$ by direct computation, so the condition $\tfrac{2}{n}\sum_{i=1}^{n} L_i^2 \le \lambda^2$ in Corollary \ref{cor:3} does not hold.
-However, the third subplot of Fig. \ref{pic:compare} indicates that the linear convergence rate with $\eta_1$ remains faster.
-The reason is that the condition in Corollary \ref{cor:3} is sufficient but not necessary.
-Thus, the step size $\eta_1$ may still improve convergence rate even when the strong convexity provided by the DG-term is weaker than that required by the corollary.
+When $L_h = 25$, namely $L_h \approx L_F$, we have $\tfrac{2}{n}\sum_{i=1}^{n} L_i^2 = 1275.233$ (rounded to the nearest thousandth) and $\lambda^2 = L_h^2 = 625$ by direct computation, so the condition $\tfrac{2}{n}\sum_{i=1}^{n} L_i^2 \le \lambda^2$ in \Cref{thm:our_faster} does not hold.
+However, the third subplot of \Cref{pic:compare} indicates that the linear convergence rate with $\eta_1$ remains faster.
+The reason is that the condition in \Cref{thm:our_faster} is sufficient but not necessary.
+Thus, the step size $\eta_1$ may still improve convergence rate even when the DG-term provides less strong convexity than the corollary requires.